Cameron0942/eight-cig-test/README.md

 ## Run The Frontend Server

-Navigate back to the root directory.
+Open a separate terminal and navigate back to the root directory.
 Run `npm run dev` to start the Vite development server for the frontend.
 ```bash
 npm run dev
 ```